gadael/icsdb/README.md

 of each events, compute list of easter dates for the next years and save the resulting ics file in the `build/` subfolder, one file per language.

+## Using the ics files

+Use the **raw** button on the github page to get the link, only files in the build subfolder should be used.

 ## Build ics files